beauchamplab/rave/README.md

 ## Using RAVE

 * To use RAVE, you will need to load data by clicking "Select Data".
 If you do not have any data in RAVE format, you will need to create some.
-* Option 1: You can download sample data (see next step).
+* Option 1: You can download demo data (see below).
 * Option 2: Create data in RAVE format by preprocessing your existing raw data.
 To preprocess data
 ```r
 rave::rave_preprocess()